 It is now well documented that regular hand washing, especially before eating or when preparing food, has a significant positive health impacts, and is important in controlling the spread of disease.
 However, it remains extremely challenging to get the majority of people washing their hands in the aftermath of a disaster or during an ongoing emergency:

 2. To develop new approaches, techniques and equipment to provide safe excreta disposal in urban environments in the immediate aftermath of disaster.
 Solutions should consider not only the containment, but also the emptying frequency and means, as well as disposal mechanisms.
 This work needs to be undertaken in close collaboration with the OFDA funded Emergency Sanitation Project.

 In rapid onset urban emergencies, such as earthquakes, floods or conflict, water supplies are often disrupted or cut-off, toilets cease to work and wastewater systems are overwhelmed.
 In addition, displaced people often gather in communal buildings, such as schools, which do not have adequate sanitation facilitates, or have access to insufficient water to operate them.

 Beyond these initial challenges, the HIF is conducting preparatory work on the following: issues of community participation, sanitation marketing, medium-to-large scale community level excreta management, and the issue of drainage solutions in refuge and other camp settings.

-The HIF’s Accelerated Innovation challenges will not be promoted through open calls.
 Please contact the HIF team if you are a WASH or innovation expert wishing to be involved in these processes.